 Prices exist to conduct a police investigation

 An IP holder can initiate a criminal case by either lodging a complaint directly to the specialised Central Intellectual Property and International Trade Court or with the police.
 If they file directly to the Court, the IP holder must first prove that their case has a valid ground.
 This can be challenging to succeed without evidence from police raids.
 This is why many IP holders initiate their cases with the police.
 In theory, the police will investigate, run raids to seize infringing products, gather evidence and submit the case to the public prosecutor to file the case to the Court.
 In reality, the police usually expect an IP holder to supply all investigation information and payments to run raids.
 Without payments, raids may not move ahead, or they may get compromised, or the post raid police report may lack key information.
 As a result, if and when the case gets to the Court, the Court sees little evidence that warrants sentence that is more severe than small fine and/or suspended imprisonment.
 Many infringers no longer fear police raids; hence, resulting in criminal cases and repeated infringement is not uncommon.

-To avoid this problem, we recommend other enforcement options—warning letters as an initial step, and civil litigation against larger and stubborn infringers.
+To avoid this problem, we recommend other anti-counterfeiting measures—warning letters as an initial step, and civil litigation against larger and stubborn infringers.
 Warning letters get good cooperation rate in Thailand and are relatively quick and cost-effective.
 Importantly, civil litigation can lead to settlements or damages award that is larger and thus more deterrent than the usual small fine in a criminal case.